PPOL 5203 - Data Science I: Foundations

 In recent years, text-as-data/nlp tasks have been dominated by the use of deep learning models.
 Let’s try to understand a bit what these models are.

-• Components: These text-based deep learning models have two major components
+• Components: These deep learning models have two major components

 • A dense representation of words (no bag of words!).